 The gentlemen had merely been going about his daily business for he was a tailor and the ‘corpse’ his tailor’s dummy used to make lace dresses.

 Going ‘Long Haul’

-Preparing a body to be transported on the back of a coach or boat, for example, was a very different process from getting it ready for a local delivery.
+Preparing a body to be transported on the back of a coach or boat, for example, was a very different process from getting it ready for local delivery.

 Passengers and staff at both coach offices and docksides were becoming suspicious of unaccompanied hampers and boxes that the need for concealment was becoming ever more important.